Mithesh-B/lucky-shrub/README.md

 # lucky-shrub
-My attempt on building my 1st website from scratch. https://mithesh-b.github.io/lucky-shrub/
+This is my first website built from scratch using HTML and CSS. https://mithesh-b.github.io/lucky-shrub/